Regulations governing private participation in transmission network will be out early in 2025, Ramokgopa says

 He reiterated the need to expand and modernise the transmission grid by about 14 000 km over the next seven to ten years.

 “Just to put that into context, in the [last] ten years, we only did 1 400 km.
-Therefore, it's important that we are able to tap into the liquidity of the private sector, and to raise the industry to participate in this build programme,” Ramakgopa said.
+Therefore, it's important that we are able to tap into the liquidity of the private sector, and to raise the industry to participate in this build programme,” Ramokgopa said.

 He said this investment requirement presented “a major challenge for the sovereign balance sheet”.

 “So, we've been working with some of the most reputable financial institutions across the globe designing credit-enhancing instruments that are acceptable to the market.
 It was important [that] as we designed those instruments, we didn't just sit with National Treasury on our own.
 We're engaging private-sector financing houses to say, ‘Is this acceptable to you?’
-We're designing that and we know that the market will accept those as credit-enhancing instruments,” Ramakgopa explained.
+We're designing that and we know that the market will accept those as credit-enhancing instruments,” Ramokgopa explained.

 He said he was confident that these credit-enhancing instruments would be finalised by the first quarter of next year as well.

-Ramakgopa noted that government had been considering novel transmission solutions seen in countries such as Chile and Brazil, which incorporated an independent transmission project office, which is essentially a concession made in particular corridors for private-sector participation, but which still allows the system operator to remain in charge.
+Ramokgopa noted that government had been considering novel transmission solutions seen in countries such as Chile and Brazil, which incorporated an independent transmission project office, which is essentially a concession made in particular corridors for private-sector participation, but which still allows the system operator to remain in charge.

 “The sovereign balance sheet is compromised, and the Eskom balance sheet is very weak, so we really need innovative financing and bespoke solutions to finance this expansion,” he said.